MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *4_point_symmetric_simple_maxima_data.csv*

 As the name suggests, this data is a simple dataset that consists of 4 points.
 The peak is not one of the 4 points.
 The dataset is 'simple' though due to it being symmetric about a single peak at the X axis and thus represents a simple maxima.
 This dataset though does show that the algorithm can handle data that has negative X values.
-So here are the arbitrary points I chose, plotted with an online simple polynomial solver&plotting program.
+So here are the arbitrary points I chose, plotted with an online simple polynomial solver & plotting program (i.e. https://arachnoid.com/polysolve).

 ![](4_point_symmetric_simple_maxima_data.png)

 *4_point_symmetric_simple_maxima_data.expected_output.csv*

 The single peak at the X axis was determined by manually inspecting the Y value at X = 0 in the online plotting program.
-The program indicated the peak to be at:
+The program indicated the peak to be at this X and Y point, which of course will only be approximate since we are not computing the peak from an exact formula:

 0.0, 1.125